Carpal Tunnel Relief: 9 Proven Ways to Relieve Symptoms Naturally

 acupuncture in the hand

-Acupuncture can provide short-term carpal tunnel relief by improving circulation and releasing natural pain-relieving chemicals.
+Acupuncture may provide temporary relief for pain, tingling, and stiffness.
+It may work by improving circulation and stimulating natural pain-relieving chemicals.

 8. Acupressure